Startup costs are one of the biggest frustrations for new, online business owners.

 If you’re not educated about online marketing, then you may want to buy courses that teach you what you need to know.
 For example, if you want to learn how to start a blog, then you might take a free mini-course to get you started quickly.
 Or you could opt for something more robust, like the Elite Blog Academy, which is more step-by-step.

-One of my favorite blogging communities is BBC (soon to be named DTC).
+One of my favorite blogging communities is DTC (Dare to Conquer).
 They have an amazing Slack community where I can go to get all my questions answered in real time .

 There’s plenty of free information online, but it’s a convenience to get content that’s organized.
 It will be more detailed and written by people who have experienced success in that particular area.
 They can speak directly to the things they’ve found that work best and those that are not so great.